Chart Color Schemes

 Infrastructure

-Inverloch has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Inverloch has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified eight projects that may impact this region.
+The performance of an area can be significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 8 projects that are likely to impact the area.
 Notable projects include Wyndham Garden Inverloch, Cape to Cape Resilience Project, RACV Inverloch Resort Expansion, and Inverloch to Wonthaggi Trail Project.
-The following list details those most relevant.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.